ppat/homelab-ops-ansible/memory-bank/implementationReviewFindings.md

    - Regularly update and patch dependencies to address any known security issues

 6. Documentation and Best Practices
-   - Improve the documentation for each collection and role, including README files and inline comments
+   - ✓ Improve the documentation for each collection and role, including README files and inline comments (Completed)
-   - Ensure that the documentation is up-to-date, comprehensive, and easy to understand
+   - ✓ Ensure that the documentation is up-to-date, comprehensive, and easy to understand (Completed)
    - Promote and enforce the use of Ansible best practices and coding standards across the project

 ## Specific Findings and Recommendations